Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Conclusion and Discussion

 The possibility of non-zero eccentricity in GW200105 carries significant astrophysical implications.
 BBH mergers are often linked to dynamical formation in dense environments such as globular clusters~\citep{Wen:2002km,romeroshaw2025gw200208222617eccentricblackholebinary} and AGN disks~\citep{Romero-Shaw:2022xko}, where repeated interactions can induce orbital eccentricity.
 In contrast, NSBH systems like GW200105 have traditionally been associated with isolated binary evolution.
 The evidence for eccentricity in GW200105 challenges this assumption and points to a dynamical origin for at least some NSBH mergers.
 However, the specific dynamical channels responsible may differ from those relevant to BBHs.
 The tidal susceptibility of neutron stars and their low masses make them less likely to survive repeated interactions in dense stellar environments~\citep{dhurkunde_nitz_2025}.
 Instead, hierarchical triple systems or interactions in nuclear star clusters offer more plausible formation scenarios for eccentric NSBH binaries~\citep{Mandel:2021smh}.
 Although globular clusters are prominent sites of BBH mergers, their ability to produce and retain NSBH systems remains uncertain, introducing potential tension with that channel for such events.

 As the number of NSBH detections increases, so does the potential to verify formation channels that produce eccentric NSBH populations.
-The fourth observing run of the LIGO–Virgo–KAGRA collaboration (O4) has so far yielded approximately 300 low-latency alerts, including several NSBH candidates.
+The fourth observing run of the LVK collaboration has so far yielded approximately 300 low-latency alerts, including several NSBH candidates.
 With continued observations, these formation channels may soon be confirmed~\citep{Akyuz_2025ype,gracdb_dcc}.
 As the current detector network grows in sensitivity and detection rate, next-generation observatories such as Cosmic Explorer~\citep{2019BAAS...51g..35R,2023arXiv230613745E} and the Einstein Telescope~\citep{2010CQGra..27a5003H,2010CQGra..27s4002P} are expected to observe thousands of mergers annually.
 This rapid growth will place increased demands on parameter estimation pipelines, particularly when using waveform models that include features like eccentricity, spin precession, and higher-order modes.
 These models are computationally expensive and require dense sampling of multi-modal parameter spaces in parameters such as mass, eccentricity, and anomaly.

 To make full use of the data provided by future detectors, more efficient inference techniques and waveform models are essential.
 In our analyses, the dominant computational cost arose from waveform generation.
 Reducing the waveform generation time is therefore a key priority.
-ROMs offer a promising route to accelerate models such as \teob and \seob, making them a critical focus for future development.
+ROMs offer a promising route to accelerate models such as \seob and \teob, making them a critical focus for future development.

 Another key strategy for computational efficiency involves marginalization schemes that reduce sampling complexity by integrating over nuisance parameters.
 For instance, marginalizing over phase and anomaly could help mitigate multi-modality in the likelihood.
-Inference runs that included higher-order modes were approximately three times slower than those restricted to the dominant mode, primarily due to the inability to marginalize over the coalescence phase in comparison to our (2,2) mode runs.
-Future developments in marginalization methods could improve performance, especially for low-mass systems, where these modes are more influential.
+Inference runs that included higher-order modes were approximately three times slower than those restricted to the dominant mode, primarily due to the inability to marginalize over the coalescence phase compared to our (2,2) mode runs.
+Future developments in marginalization methods, such as the phase marginalization for higher order harmonics demonstrated in \citet{importance_sampling}, could improve performance, especially for low-mass systems, where these modes are more influential.